-When you lose a family member in a work accident, you may be entitled to death benefits.
-Richmond workers’ compensation attorneys understand the pain and grief associated with the loss of a loved one, and they understand the law and can help you navigate the claim process.
+When you lose a family member in a work accident, you may be entitled to Richmond workers’ compensation attorneys understand the pain and grief associated with the loss of a loved one, and they understand the law and can help you navigate the claim process.

 The latest data from the U.S. Department of Labor shows that every two hours, an American worker dies of injuries sustained on the job.
 While this may be a shocking number, it’s not that surprising when you consider all the jobs people hold and all the possible hazards workers encounter every day.